 France sees smaller 2022 wheat area, winter barley and rapeseed up

-PARIS, Dec 7 (Reuters) - France's farm ministry on Tuesday estimated the country's winter soft wheat area for the 2022 harvest at 4.92 million hectares (mln ha), down slightly from 4.96 mln ha the previous year.
+PARIS, Dec 7 (Reuters) - France's farm ministry on Tuesday estimated the country's winter soft wheat area for the 2022 harvest at 4.92 million hectares, down from 4.96 million hectares the previous year.

-In its first sowing estimates for next year's harvest, the ministry pegged the winter barley area at 1.23 mln ha, up from 1.20 mln ha the prior year, and projected the winter rapeseed area would rise to 1.10 mln ha from 0.98 mln ha.
+In its first sowing estimates for next year's harvest, the ministry pegged the winter barley area at 1.23 million hectares, up from 1.20 million hectares the prior year, and projected the winter rapeseed area would rise to 1.10 million hectares from 0.98 million hectares.

+For winter durum wheat, farmers were expected to sow about 279,000 hectares, down from 284,000 hectares the previous year.

+Wheat and rapeseed in France are almost exclusively winter crops, while barley production comprises a significant share of spring crop.

+Analysts have also expected the recovery in rapeseed to curb cereal planting, although attractive prices and favourable autumn weather were seen limiting any decline in wheat and barley.

+Maize is seen as more likely to lose area during spring planting, partly as farmers turn to less fertiliser-intensive crops amid soaring prices of the nutrient.

-(Reporting by Gus Trompiz and Sybille de La Hamaide; Editing by Kirsten Donovan)
+(Reporting by Gus Trompiz and Sybille de La Hamaide; Editing by Kirsten Donovan and Edmund Blair)

 ((gus.trompiz@thomsonreuters.com; +33 1 49 49 52 18; Reuters Messaging: gus.trompiz.thomsonreuters.com@reuters.net))